idearik/idn-rev-project/_posts/2020-05-29-portrait-of-a-lady-on-fire-review.md

 date: 2020-05-29T14:03:46.000Z
 layout: post
 title: Portrait of a Lady on Fire - Review
-subtitle: A story about love and goodbye.
+subtitle: A story about a tender love and a painful goodbye.
-description: It tells a love story of two woman which then separated by marriage.
+description: An intimate romance story of two woman which then separated by marriage.
+A beautifully crafted work of art.
 image: /assets/img/uploads/portrait-of-a-lady-on-fire-1clilies-films-1.jpg?nf_resize=fit&w=760&h=399
 optimized_image: /assets/img/uploads/portrait-of-a-lady-on-fire-1clilies-films-1.jpg?nf_resize=fit&w=380&h=200
 category: movie